Skruncle/skruncle/README.md

-( i have no clue how to add pictures and gifs oops )
+ i have no clue how to add pictures and gifs oops

-questioning online sys!!

 <!--
 **Skruncle/skruncle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.